autopi-io/documentation/docs/core/services/spm_manager.md

 ## Handlers
 ### `flash_firmware`

-Flashes new SPM firmware to the ATtiny.
+Flashes new SPM firmware to the MCU.

 ----
 ### `fuse`

-Manage fuse of the ATtiny.
+Manage fuse of the MCU.

 ----